sjsrey/ors/ors.md

 One ray of shining light is that the heros of these stories often tend to be graduate students who uncover the fraud or questionable practices.

-###  Data Hoarding
+##  Data Hoarding

-In order for the network effects of open science to kick in a necessary condition will be that data underlying research projects be made accessibile to the wider research community.
+In order for the network effects of open science to kick in a necessary condition will be that data underlying research projects be made accessible to the wider research community.
 Unfortunately, current institutional constraints and individual practices are standing in the way of realizing this.

-#### Privacy Concerns
+### Privacy Concerns

 There are important concerns regarding the protection of personal information on the one hand, and the rich set of empirical analyses that micro data support on the other.
 A number of strategies have been explored to strike this balance.
-Anonymization of public records attempt to minize the risk of revealing information about individuals.
+Anonymization of public records attempt to minimize the risk of revealing information about individuals.
 However, this has its limit as a number of high profile failures have demonstrated.

 One example being the case of the State of Massachusetts Group Insurance Commission (GIC) responsible for purchasing health insurance for state employees [@Sweeney:2005uq].
 As part of that effort GIC anonymized data by removal of names, addresses, and Social Security numbers before releasing to researchers.
 What remained in the released data were ZIP code, birth date and gender of each person along with diagnoses and prescription information.

 A researcher was able to purchase a voter registration list for Cambridge for $20 that contained the name, address, ZIP code, birth date and gender of each voter.
 Linking this with the GIC data made it possible to identify the medical records for the state govener, since only six people had the same birth date, of these three were men, and only one of these had the same ZIP code.

-#### Data Hoarding
+### Data Silos
 Clearly there are problems with anonymization procedures and a very active research agenda is developing around privitatization XXXcites.
 An alternative to anonymization is the use of save havens as secure sites for data containing sensitive person information with access being granted to authorized researchers.
 In the US, Census Research Centers play this role and offer remarkable opportunities for regional scientists to have access to micro data subject to a number of restrictions designed to ensure confidentiality.
 XXXrefs and details see mms proposal on numbers

-Although the CRCs are  successfull protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechaism.
+Although the CRCs are  successful protecting privacy concerns I think it important to keep in mind that they also place limits on the network effect and science's self-correcting mechanism.
 This is because replication of studies that come out of CRC research is difficult if not impossible as any researcher seeking to do so requires access to the same data used in the original study.
 That access is only granted by the CRC which faces difficult choices in determining what proposals get approved for access, and given the choice between proposals for new novel studies versus studies that seek to replicate previous studies, it is conceivable that the former may be viewed more favorably.

-individual hoarding
+Closely related to the issues surrounding CRCs are large data infrastructure projects funded by a variety of federal sources.
+These long running projects such as NHGIS, XXX have served a wide array of social scientists by developing comprehensive GIS datasets that span multiple time periods and spatial resolutions.
+The investments made in these projects have clearly yielded important benefits, and I in no way am criticizing the efforts of researchers at NHGIS.
+I am, however, raising the question of alternative models for data infrastructure projects that involve a diversity of institutions that in turn may result in even greater returns.
+Those models have not really been explored as there seems to be a form of institutional lock-in as the same institutions continue to secure funding to build on previous awards.

+Data constructed with public funds raises a vexing set of questions surrounding public access to those data.
+Court cases in NY and Orange county as examples of these issues.

+Licensing data as and with software

+Data hoarding is not limited to institutions as the problem can be found at the individual level as well.

+Tradeoff between rewards for investment of time and resources in constructing or acquiring unique data sets on the one hand, and the cost in the form of opportunity costs from the scientist restricting access to the data by the wider scientific community.
+If the data is really wonderful, just image what might flow from releasing it to the field.

-### Modeling Silos
+### Modeling Islands
 Since the early days of regional science Walter Isard envisioned that integration would be a hallmark of our discipline.
 Channels of synthesis, efforts at integration, integrated modeling [@Hewings:2004fk].

 It is sobering to contrast that grand vision with today's state of our modeling science.
 To a very real extent, integration of different modeling efforts has fallen far short of this vision.
 Rather than a rich ecosystem  of interconnected modeling components the silo business model appears to have won the day.
 In part this reflects the economics of the regional modeling business were the development, continued enhancement and support of modeling frameworks requires stable and constant financial support.
 Logically that support can be attracted through marketing efforts.